How companies set realistic goals

 Back in the day, company leadership would decree their mission and hand down their goals to all their employees.
 While a few companies still do that, most take another approach.
-And not because they all of a sudden got woke.
-Rather, the rapid pace of change has made most leaders uncomfortable with committing to a set of goals.
+And not because they now got woke.
+Rather, the rapid pace of change has made most leaders uncomfortable with committing to a set of realistic goals.
 So how do you figure out what’s important to them?
-Well, all you have to do is follow the money … because if they’re investing in something, it’s probably a priority.
+Well, all you have to do is follow the money… because if they’re investing in something, it’s probably a priority.

 Whatever the company is investing in, you should have a strategy — both for supporting those priorities and for influencing them.
-Because the more you get to shape the plan, the more aligned it will be with your viewpoint, which is a good thing for you.
-What if your organization is in such disarray that its leadership can’t see what their goals should be?
+Because the more you shape the plan, the more aligned it will be with your viewpoint, which is a good thing for you.
+What if your organization is in such disarray that its leadership can’t see what their set of realistic goals should be?
 Well, then, my friend, you have a prime opportunity to help create the future of the organization.

 Try these recommendations for putting together your strategic plan for the year:

 Keeping your core areas broad provides flexibility.
-Instead of your goals being tied to such things as projects or people, they will be tied to the three things you get paid to provide, regardless of any changes that happen in your business.
+Instead of your goals being tied to projects or people, they will be tied to the three things you get paid to provide, regardless of any changes that happen in your business.

 STEP 2 – Imagine what success looks like in these three core areas a year from now.
 Most people build a plan by focusing on putting out the biggest fire in front of them.
 But that sets us up to be reactive vs. proactive.
 Instead, build your plan with an eye toward creating positive outcomes in the future, not preventing bad things from happening.